-In February, as part of the National Sustainable Living Festival 2018, the Loom Room is hosting a special event called Re-imagining Textile Waste to draw our attention to the issue of textile waste.
+In February, as part of the National Sustainable Living Festival 2018, the Loom Room hosted a special event called Re-imagining Textile Waste to draw our attention to the issue of textile waste.

-As part of the event, the community is invited to participate in two special events:
+As part of the event, the community was invited to participate in two special events:

 An exhibition of works by members of the Loom Room including garments, rugs, jewellery and homewares that have been mended or reconstructed.
-Visitors to the exhibition on weekends will be able to watch demonstrations or participate in mini workshops.
+Visitors to the exhibition on weekends watched demonstrations and participated in mini workshops.

-When: Friday 23 February - Sunday 4 March
+Exhibition ran: Friday 23 February - Thursday 8 March

 At: Joel Gallery, 5 Sargood St, Altona